Kray-G/kinx/README.md

 There is [Quick Reference Guide](doc/QuickReference.md).
 Please see [Quick Reference Guide](doc/QuickReference.md) for your understanding.

+For the detail of Kinx specification, see [Kinx Specification](doc/spec/README.md).
+This document is also including **Test Codes**.
+I named this system as **SpecTest**, but currntly there is no documentation of **SpecTest**.
+I am going to write it as soon as possible.

 ### Motivation

 I guess almost all programmers want a lightweight scripting language with C style syntax